Bryony Rose

 A new essay by Laura Plant will accompany the exhibition.
 Love Bites has been supported by Creative Scotland.

 This summer, CAMPLE LINE is delighted to present Love Bites, an exhibition of new work in ceramic by artist Bryony Rose.
-The exhibition will open on Sunday 29 June and run until Sunday 31 August.
+The exhibition runs until Sunday 31 August.

 For this exhibition, Rose brings together a new body of work that continues her exploration of glazed ceramic sculptural relief and builds upon two recent solo shows Blinking, glare at Quench Gallery in Margate in 2024, and Night Car at Kiosk in Glasgow in 2023.
 In ten new works made for Love Bites, Rose has expanded the range of her subjects to include horseflies, erupting insect bites, dandelion seed heads and fields of sheep viewed through car windows.
 Challenging the pastoral language of traditional decorative ceramics, she also tells semi-autobiographical stories of longing and restlessness that foreground the at times abrasive, repetitive and banal aspects of adolescent rural experience.